-About network mapping for Hyper-V VM with VMM replication
+Prepare network mapping for Hyper-V VM disaster recovery to Azure

-This article helps you to understand and plan for network mapping during replication of Hyper-V VMs in System Center Virtual Machine Manager (VMM) clouds, using the Azure Site Recovery service.
+This article helps you to understand and prepare for network mapping when you replicate Hyper-V VMs in System Center Virtual Machine Manager (VMM) clouds to Azure, or to a secondary site, using the Azure Site Recovery service.

 Prepare network mapping for replication to Azure